LiamS-H/card-confluence2.0/README.md

 Button to quickly Copy the command

 Jupiter notebook @query syntax to store multiple queries.
+ - Expressions before any of the @queries are global and apply to all queries

+Add argument information on highlighting over args.

+Add history to highlighted to card to enable back button

 Ai can add to queries or pull up a query based on name

 Ai prompting space can be toggled between query only | ai only | and mix (on mobile mixed is gone)